raffecat/LittleMUS/README.md

 * The DOSBox Team, OPL2/OPL3 emulation library
 * Ken Silverman, ADLIBEMU.C
 * id software, for giving us DOOM.

+## Building

+Drop the files into your project, maybe in a thirdparty directory.
+There's no build-system nonsense here.

 ## Library API